 I know which version I prefer.
 The four-day week is something now under serious discussion, for example.

-Before lockdown, only 42 per cent of people were happy at work.
+Before Covid, only 42 per cent of people were happy at work.
 For many parents, with school hours shorter than a working day, and wrap-around childcare not always easily available, it was a juggling act many were finding difficult.
 One in three flexible working requests were refused.
-But as soon as we went into lockdown, those same workplaces suddenly found they could accommodate flexible working and create working at home policies.
+But as soon as we went into lockdown, those same workplaces suddenly found they could accommodate flexible working and create working from home policies.

 Then there’s office culture, where life is not always inclusive.
 Without intending to, Dettol summed up why I don’t want to go back to the office.
 No thanks, I’m perfectly happy without ‘proper bants’.
 I used to work in an office where ‘proper bants’ meant inappropriate jokes, and we openly discussed crying in the toilets after being treated badly.
 Then there’s the time wasted in offices on things like desk decorating competitions, tea rounds, signing birthday cards for people you barely know, and meetings about meetings about meetings.